-- The Isle of Man signed the Multilateral Instrument and deposited its instrument of ratification on 25 October 2017.
-The Multilateral Instrument for the Isle of Man entered into force on 1 July 2018. - Article 16(4)(c)(ii) of that instrument stipulates that Article 16(3), second sentence - containing the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention - will apply in the absence of a provision in tax treaties that is equivalent to Article 25(3), second sentence, of the OECD Model Tax Convention.
+97. The Isle of Man signed the Multilateral Instrument and deposited its instrument of ratification on 25 October 2017.
+The Multilateral Instrument for the Isle of Man entered into force on 1 July 2018.

+98. Article 16(4)(c)(ii) of that instrument stipulates that Article 16(3), second sentence - containing the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017) - will apply in the absence of a provision in tax treaties that is equivalent to Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017).
 In other words, in the absence of this equivalent, Article 16(4)(c)(ii) of the Multilateral Instrument will modify the applicable tax treaty to include such equivalent.
-However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(d)(ii), the depositary that this treaty does not contain the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention.
+However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(d)(ii), the depositary that this treaty does not contain the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017).

-76. As 12 of the 13 treaties identified above that do not contain the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention, have a limited scope of application, no modifications are necessary in order to be in line with element B.7.
+99. As 12 of the 13 treaties identified above that do not contain the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017), have a limited scope of application, no modifications are necessary in order to be in line with element B.7.
 In regard of the remaining comprehensive tax treaty, the Isle of Man listed this treaty as a covered tax agreement under the Multilateral Instrument and made, pursuant to Article 16(6)(d)(ii), a notification that it does not contain a provision described in Article 16(4)(c)(ii).
 The relevant treaty partner, being a signatory to the Multilateral Instrument, listed the treaty with the Isle of Man as a covered tax agreement and also made such notification.
-Therefore, at this stage, this tax treaty will be modified by the Multilateral Instrument upon its entry into force for the treaty to include the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention
+This treaty partner has already deposited its instrument of ratification of the Multilateral Instrument, following which the Multilateral Instrument has entered into force for the treaty between the Isle of Man and this treaty partner, and therefore has modified this treaty to include the equivalent of Article 25(3), second sentence, of the OECD Model Tax Convention (OECD, 2017).